Ultimaker/Cura/docs/scene/scene.md

   - BuildVolume
   - Platform
   - ConvexHullNodes
-  - CuraSceneNodes that serve as group nodes
+  - CuraSceneNodes that serve as group nodes (these have a GroupDecorator instead)
   - The CuraSceneNode that serves as the layer data node
   - ToolHandles
   - NozzleNode